 The course is usually run over a 6-day period, with total contact training time of 39 hours.
 The course will be carried out at our RLSS Approved Training Centre by a qualified NPLQ Trainer.

-For further details of the next course contact Sports Centre Reception and ask for Mike: 01747 813135
+For further details of the next course call Sports Centre Reception: 01747 813135